Notice of Privacy Practices

-Via Christi Clinic provides health care services and products to those we serve in cooperation with physicians and other professionals and organizations involved in your care.
+Via Christi ministries provide healthcare services and products to those we serve in cooperation with physicians and other professionals and organizations involved in your care.
 Our privacy practices govern the following:

 - Workforce, students, and volunteers at our ministries; and

-- Business Associates with whom we share your protected health information or "PHI"
+- Business Associates with whom we share your protected health information (“PHI”).

 We are required by law to: